 Deer diary: The Attingham herd

 Attingham’s Deer Park was created in 1798 as part of Thomas, 2nd Lord Berwick’s grand improvements to the Mansion and grounds.
-Today, around 200 fallow deer, descended from the original herd live in the park.
-Take a stroll along the Deer Park, Woodland, or World War II walk for a glimpse of Attingham's popular residents.
+Today, around 200 fallow deer, descended from the original deer herd live in the park.

 A love of deer

 The deer have always had a special place at the heart of Attingham.
-Thomas 8th Lord Berwick was particularly fond of the deer and fed them daily, with special favourites eating out of his hand.
+Thomas, 8th Lord Berwick was particularly fond of the deer and fed them daily in the winter, with special favourites eating out of his hand.
 Thomas lived at Attingham from the early 1920s until his death in 1947.
 Following his wishes, his ashes and those of his wife Teresa (who lived at Attingham until her death in 1972) were placed at the memorial in the Deer Park, in a glade with views of the estate.

-Following on from Thomas, the deer herd are today carefully managed by Attingham's rangers.
+Following on from Thomas, the deer herd are today carefully managed by Attingham's Outdoor Team.